timscott/react-devise/README.md

 ## Devise Server Setup

-Eventually we want to create a gem to avoid repeating this boilerplate.
+Eventually we want to create a gem to avoid repeating a lot of boilerplate.
 For now, you have to set it up yourself.

+### JWT Authentication

 First, we'll use the [devise-jwt](https://github.com/waiting-for-dev/devise-jwt) gem.